hoanhan101/gray/_drafts/2020-06-23-the-mom-test.md

 - The Mom Test.
   - You shouldn't ask your mom or anyone whether your business is a good idea because it's a bad question and invites everyone to lie to you at least a little.
   - The Mom Test is a set of 3 simple rules for crating good questions that even your mom can't lie about:
-    - Talk about their live instead of your idea.
+    - Talk about their lives instead of your idea.
     - Ask about specifics in the past instead of generics or opinions about the future.
     - Talk less and listen more.
   - Fix a bad question.